 Monica Hernandez and Jose Juarez - Monica's Taqueria

 Monica was born and raised in Guanajuato, Mexico.
-She came to the United States in 2004 working quite a few different jobs before she got the title owner and chef.
-Monica knew how dangerous life was in her hometown, and saw the opportunities the U.S could offer her and her children.
+She came to the United States in 2004, working quite a few different jobs before she got the title of owner and chef.
+Monica knew how dangerous life was in her hometown, and saw the opportunities the U.S. could offer her and her children.

-As for Jose, he was born and raised in Huehuetenango, Guatemala.
-The land of the eternal spring, as he put it, where the sun shines and the temperature is just right.
-According to Jose, he had a happy childhood thanks to his loving parents who worked hard and had their own business.
+As for Jose, he was born and raised in Huehuetenango, Guatemala - the land of eternal spring, as he put it, where the sun shines and the temperature is just right.
+According to Jose, he had a happy childhood, thanks to his loving parents who worked hard and had their own business.
 His parents told him that one day he should have a business as well.
-With over 35 years in the U.S working multiple different jobs, he is thankful for what they have now.
+With over 35 years in the U.S. working various jobs, he is thankful for what they have now.

-Regardless of the frigid temperatures, Juarez is also thankful for their new home here in Muscatine.
-Monica and Joses story is right out of a fairy tale, meeting for the first time ever over the phone with Monica in Mexico and Juarez in Iowa.
+Regardless of the frigid temperatures, Jose is also thankful for their new home here in Muscatine.
+Monica and Jose's story is right out of a fairy tale - they met for the first time over the phone, with Monica in Mexico and Juarez in Iowa.
 “We fell in love,” he says.

 They eventually met in person in California.

 Today, they have been happily married for over 11 years.
-The couple explained how religion is their base, drawing how to live a good life out of the bible.
-Jose believes the bible is like a GPS, It will tell us how to get there but we need to do the work.
+The couple explained how religion is their base, drawing how to live a good life from the Bible.
+Jose believes the Bible is like a GPS - it will tell us how to get there but we need to do the work.
 Together Jose and Monica have six children and teach them that they need to love and respect one another.
 Their son Juan Martin works as a cook at the restaurant, and Diego helps out when he’s not working at CBI.

-For Jose, he adopted his parents vision of him someday having a business all his own.
-After a life of caring for children put a hold on their dream, they still had a vision of a sort of mini mart or something .
+For Jose, he adopted his parents' vision of someday having a business all his own.
+After a life of caring for children put a hold on their dream, they still had a vision of a sort of mini-mart or something similar.
 As you may have noticed, that is not how their story turned out.

-Monica and Jose are friends with the former owners of Arelys.
-When they opted to move their restaurant into a mobile trailer, Monica and Jose were offered to take over the restaurant.
-The only issue was, Monica still had a vision of a mini mart.
+Monica and Jose are friends with the former owners of Arely's.
+When they opted to move their restaurant into a mobile trailer, they offered Monica and Jose the opportunity to take over the restaurant.
+The only issue was that Monica still had a vision of a mini-mart.
 After deep deliberation and a short time frame, they came to a decision.

 “We ask ourselves how we can do what needs to be done and better our service,” Jose said.
 “In reality, it’s a service to the community when we give good service to the people.
 We need to give the best we have to offer.”

-There is always plenty of food - specially handmade tortillas!
+There is always plenty of food - especially handmade tortillas!
 While it is a Mexican restaurant, Monica hopes to include Guatemalan and Salvadorian food at some point, too.
-Breakfast is also on the table, she shared some of their early workers come in before they officially open and ask for breakfast.
-If she can, Monica will make breakfast for the early morning workers every so often.
+Breakfast is also on the table; she shared that some early workers come in before they officially open and ask for breakfast, which she makes for them when she can.